 A positive evaluation by the German Council of Sciences and Humanities in 2004 and 2006 led to its inclusion in the Leibniz Association on January 1, 2009 with joint federal and state funding.

 With the appointment of Frank Bösch in 2011, the ZZF has once again been headed by two directors.
 Having made a name for himself with his studies on social, cultural and media history, Frank Bösch has since helped expand the ZZF portfolio to include the history of Western Europe and embed German history in trans-border transformation processes.

-By continually broadening its thematic focus, the ZZF has had a formative influence on contemporary history studies in Germany for the past 25 years.
+By continually broadening its thematic focus, the ZZF has had a formative influence on contemporary history studies in Germany for more than 25 years.